 1. Run CBackup on your computer.

-2. After logging in, click on the Backup Tasks tab and click on the New Task button.
+2. After logging in, click on the Backup tab and click on Backup PC to CBackup Cloud.

-3. Click on Add Source to select the PC files that you want to backup to CBackup Cloud.
-And select CBackup Cloud as backup destination.
+3. Select the PC files that you want to backup to CBackup Cloud.
 After selecting, click Start Backup.

 These are the four different ways to delete duplicates in Google Photos.
 With the above methods and tips, you can remove and prevent duplicates from Google Photos on a computer, phone, and tablet.
 And the tips to avoid duplicates in Google Photos and free up space in Google Photos have also been introduced, you can check the detailed information if needed.